dimitarpg13/UnderstandingPythonEcosystem/README.md

 deep immersion into the Python ecosystem:

-* Python design and architecture, internals and debugging, source code discussion
+* Python design and architecture, PEP documents discussion, internals and debugging, source code discussion

 * NumPy architecture and source code discussion